thetimeste/PHPFormAntiSpam/README.md

 In addition, there is a simple captcha to block a good portion of bots that managed to evade the honeypot.

 The script contains 3 blacklists
-- names blacklist
+- name blacklist
-- emails blacklist
+- email blacklist
-- words blacklist
+- text blacklist

 It is possible to tweak these settings to block even the most fierce spam.